 Social welfare, law & order and economical justice were the highlights of the talk with Imran Khan over Youth & Nation Building on the 16th of this month at Marriott.

 Today I saw this participation certificate given to the students who took part in Hamd & Naat Competition ’10.
 Don’t know what was he thinking at that time, he, and even the organizers from Islamic Society, didn’t even noticed what was actually written under that line.
 Continue reading “TISF ya TIP President!!!”

 After many controversies, disapprovals, de-marketing and rejections finally Textile Institute of Pakistan celebrated its mega event of the year 2010 on 9th April.
 Basant and concert were the two parts of that evening.
 Basant started at 4:00 pm and lasted till the start of the concert.
+I came across a stall selling tickets for ballet shows in the same place for the next week, and I took a couple passes.
 The weather was perfect with cool winds blowing, that shows the perfect planning.
 There was a kite stall and a chaat stall.
 People flew kites and ate chaat.
 Later the huge number of crowd was gathered when a surprise was given to the people by TISF came true; STING (an energy drink) team came to TIP and offered free energy drinks to all the people present over there and large amount of the drinks were consumed by the people.
 The dinner stall started selling chicken Tikka, roll (beef and chicken) at about 7:30 PM.

 Continue reading “BASANT AND CONCERT 2010”